top of page

 David Owen Photo.jpg

 Anthony McGowan is the author of two literary thrillers, Stag Hunt and Mortal Coil, and numerous highly acclaimed young adult novels, including Hellbent, Henry Tumour, The Knife That Killed Me (made into film in 2014), The Fall, Brock, Hello Darkness, Pike and Rook.
 He has also written widely for younger children, including the best-selling Donut Diaries series, a picture book, I Killed Santa, illustrated by Chris Riddell and The Art of Failing; How to Teach Philosophy To Your Dog was published in 2019 and Lark, the conclusion of the quartet with Brock, Pike and Rook, won the prestigious CILIP Carnegie Medal in 2020.
-Tony's next book Dogs of the Deadlands to be published in 2022.
+Tony's latest book Dogs of the Deadlands was published in 2022 and was shortlisted for the inaugural The Week Junior Book Awards.

 David Owen spent 20 years with the Financial Times in a variety of posts in the US, Canada, France and the UK.
 His last FT role was as Sports Editor.
 Since 2006, David has operated as a freelance sportswriter and is recognised as a leading authority on the politics, business and history of the modern Olympic Movement.
 His books include Foinavon: the story of the Grand National's biggest upset, winner of the 2013 Dr Tony Ryan Book Award

-Alex Preston is the prize-winning author of four novels, most recently the critically acclaimed WINCHELSEA.
+Alex Preston is the prize-winning author of four novels, most recently the critically acclaimed Winchelsea.
 Alex appears regularly on BBC Radio and television.
 He writes for The Telegraph, Harper’s Bazaar and The Economist as well as for the Observer’s New Review.
 Alex nurtures a deep and abiding love of Greece and Corfu.
-He is a long-distance runner and swimmer and traversed the Hellespont as part of the Year of Troy celelbrations in 2018.
+He is a long-distance runner and swimmer and traversed the Hellespont as part of the Year of Troy celebrations in 2018 and is planning to undertake the Albania to Corfu swim as soon as we can sign him up.
 His work is published in Greek by Papadopoulos Publishing and Alex has written a regular monthly column for Epsilon Magazine in Athens.

 Dan Richards is an acclaimed non-fiction writer specialising in art, travel and adventure.
 His first book, Holloway – co-authored with Robert Macfarlane and illustrated by Stanley Donwood – was published in 2013, became a Sunday Times bestseller and has been translated into several languages.
 Dan’s second book, The Beechwood Airship Interviews, took a journey into the creative process, headspaces and workplaces of some of Britain’s celebrated artists and craftsman including Bill Drummond, Dame Judi Dench, Jenny Saville, Manic Street Preachers and Stewart Lee.
 2016's Climbing Days is an exploration of the writing and climbing lives of Dan’s great-great-aunt and uncle and his most recent Outpost is a book about far-flung shelters and eyries, isolation and wilderness.
 Asking what draws people to the ends of the world, Outpost features visits to Cairngorm bothies, French lighthouses, Japanese shrines, Icelandic sæluhús, fire lookout belvederes in Washington State, Martian pods in Utah, Australian ghost stations, brutalist Swiss treehouses, and hot air balloon odysseys in Svalbard.